-Your clothes are probably more organized than that, but your files might not be.
-It’s just as frustrating and time-consuming to find the documents you need, when you need it, can be challenging and frustrating.
+Sorting through unorganized work folders, files, and documents to find exactly what you need, when you need it, can be challenging and frustrating.
 In fact, 57 percent of U.S. office workers say one of their top three problems is quickly finding files and documents, according to a survey on search and findability issues in the workplace.

-Good news: You can save time and learn how to organize digital files with a few best practices.
+Good news: you can save time and learn how to organize digital folders and files with a few best practices.
 The key is to decide on a system, communicate it clearly to everyone in your organization, and be consistent.

-Organizing digital files can take over your life if you let it, so start by getting specific about what you want to accomplish.
-That way, you’ll prevent the project from taking more time and resources than you want.
+Organizing file folders can take over your life if you let it, so start by getting specific about what you want to accomplish.
+That way, you’ll prevent the project from consuming more time and resources than you have available.

 - Who needs to understand your digital file organization system?
 The obvious answer is “everyone,” but consider the needs of people who aren’t very tech-savvy and those who will only be accessing your files occasionally.

-- When will you start this, and how much time can you spend?
+- When will you begin the project, and how much time can you spend?

 - How will you know you’ve succeeded?

-Here’s an example: “All 22 employees need to understand our new digital file organization, but especially the writers and graphic designers, since they create the files.
-The office manager will start by spending one Friday afternoon on this, followed by an hour or so each week.
-We’ll know if it worked if it’s faster and easier for project managers to find the latest files for client projects.”
+Here’s an example: “While all 22 employees need to understand our new digital file organization system, we will prioritize the writers and graphic designers, since they create the files.
+The office manager will allocate one hour per week on the project.
+We’ll know it worked if it’s faster and easier for project managers to find the latest files for client projects.”

-Talk to the leadership team at your organization so you understand their priorities.
-If you have time, get input from everyone.
+Talk to the leadership team at your organization so you understand their priorities and pain points.
+If you have time, get input from all your team members.
 Here are a few questions to start with:

-- What do they like and dislike about the current computer file organization system?
+- What do you like and dislike about the current computer file organization system?

 - What’s confusing or difficult to find?

-- What are their suggestions for how to organize digital files?
-What’s worked well for them in the past?
+- How would you improve how files are organized?
+What’s worked well for you in the past?

-- Tools: Your computer and online file-sharing software.
-It’s best to store files on a cloud-based server, rather than on-premises, because it’s easier for everyone to access.
+- Business tools: Your computer and online file-sharing software.
+Make accessing files easy for everyone by keeping everything a cloud-based server, rather than on-premises.

-There’s definitely an argument for saving everything just in case, especially tax-related documents.
-But if you have duplicate files or documents you’ll never reference again, delete them.
-Delete files before you start filing so you don’t waste time organizing them, just to delete them later.
+If you have duplicate files or documents you’ll never reference again, delete them.
+Remove files before you begin so you don’t waste time organizing them, just to scrap them later.
 If you’re not sure whether to keep them, put them in a folder titled Archive.
 Consider using Storage Sense, an assistant that works with OneDrive to automatically free up space, to maintain access to your files while freeing up valuable storage space on your computer.

 Best for: Organizations that mainly identify projects by the client’s or organization’s name, such as a marketing or advertising agency.